Let's Fuse Step by Step: A Generative Fusion Decoding Algorithm with LLMs for Robust and Instruction-Aware ASR and OCR: Introduction

 \section{Introduction}

-In recent years, integrating Large Language Models (LLMs) into multi-modal systems has emerged as a frontier, offering substantial advancements in applications such as automatic speech recognition (ASR) \cite{radford_robust_2022}, visual question answering (VQA) \cite{liu_visual_2023}, reinforcement learning \cite{yang_foundation_2023}, and generalist agent \cite{reed_generalist_2022}.
-The robust language model capabilities that the LLM offers make it an ideal candidate for integration with other models, many of which are ``undertrained'' in the textual domain, compared to trillions of tokens consumed by the LLMs.
-Obtaining sufficient quality paired data and training resources in a huge endeavor for text recognition systems such as automatic speech recognition (ASR) and optical character recognition (OCR).
+Integrating large language models (LLMs) into multi-modal systems has recently emerged as a frontier, significantly advancing applications such as automatic speech recognition (ASR) \cite{radford_robust_2022}, visual question answering (VQA) \cite{liu_visual_2023}, and reinforcement learning \cite{yang_foundation_2023}.
+Despite their robust capabilities, integrating LLMs with text recognition systems like ASR and OCR poses challenges due to the need for high-quality paired data and extensive training resources.
+Modern LLMs are trained on trillions of text tokens \cite{hsu_breeze-7b_2024,jiang_mistral_2023}, far exceeding the data used for end-to-end ASR or OCR models \cite{radford_robust_2022}.